Bienvenidos, Bem-vindos, Ximopanoltih, Haykuykuy!

 Latin America is one of the most diverse and interesting regions in the world.
 The variety of peoples, cultures, languages, and environments makes the study of Latin America an exciting intellectual adventure.
-Students can earn a B.A. degree in Latin American Studies at the University of Oregon.
-A minor in LAS is also available.
-Our students receive a first-rate interdisciplinary training in Latin American Studies, with study abroad and internship opportunities and language instruction in Spanish and Portuguese.
-Core courses in Latin American Studies (LAS) are complemented by courses drawn from departments and programs such as Romance Languages, History, Anthropology, Ethnic Studies, Philosophy, Geography, Journalism, International Studies, and Environmental Studies.
+At the UO, students can earn a B.A. degree in Latin American Studies.
+A minor in Latin American Studies is also available.
+Our students receive a first-rate interdisciplinary training with study abroad and internship opportunities in seven different countries and language instruction in Spanish and Portuguese.
+Core courses in Latin American Studies (LAS) are complemented by courses drawn from departments and programs such as History, Anthropology, Ethnic Studies, Philosophy, Geography, Journalism, Spanish, Portuguese, International Studies, and Environmental Studies.
 Read more…

 Investigate why Frida Kahlo’s paintings are so enduringly popular.
 Dive into the world of Latin American soccer.
 Separate fact from fiction in the biography of Ernesto “Che” Guevara.
 Sample popular dishes in countries across Latin America.
 The Latin American Studies Program offers an in-depth look at the richness and diversity of a vast area and its people.
 Whether pre–Columbian art, the striking wonder of the Amazon rainforest, or the history of colonialism tugs at your heartstrings, you’ll be forever changed by your newfound knowledge.

 LAS Spring 2019 Commencement